 Thursday, April 4, 5.00-6.30.
 Wilson 142.
 “Climate Change and Historical Method.”
 Ian Baucom, Amitav Ghosh, Julia Thomas.

 Tuesday, April 2, 12.30-1.30.
-Location TBA.
 Evan Berry (American University, Assoc.
 Prof. of Philosophy & Religion) “On Religion and Fossil Fuels,” a project supported by the Rachel Carson Center.

 Wednesday, March 27, 12-1.
 Bryan 229. – Faculty Lunch – Chris Gratien (Department of History, University of Virginia).
 The Mountains Are Ours: the Environmental History of a Late Ottoman Frontier.